coap-security/liboscore/API-SKETCH.rst

 * ``osc_msg_native_t``: A type provided by the native library.
 * ``osc_msg_protected_t``: A type provided by the OSCORE library.

-  It contains an ``osc_msg_native_t`` as well as pointers inside there ("how many U options have we written (esp. for tracking whether the OSCORE option has been written), how many E options have we written (esp. for tracking whether the inner Observe option has been written))") as well as some other state (eg. the hash state of the external AAD that'll be updated when I options are added).
+  It contains an ``osc_msg_native_t`` as well as pointers inside there ("how many U options have we written (esp. for tracking whether the OSCORE option has been written), how many E options have we written (esp. for tracking whether the inner Observe option has been written))") as well as some other state (eg. to track the total length of the Class-I options).

   The expectation is that the message is built in-place, with the to-be-encrypted data in the very place where its ciphertext will be.
   For this to work we'll need to demand that either